crosswalk-project/crosswalk-website/documentation/18-Screens.md

       float: left;
     }

-(padding changed from `5%` to `0.5em`)
+(padding changed from `5%` to `0.5em`).
 This fixes the spacing of the controls so that they stay a reasonable distance apart as the screen size changes.

 Here's the result:

 ![space dodge game on ZTE Geek: landscape, fullscreen, viewport meta, resize, fixed margin](assets/space_dodge_game-zte_geek_resize_2.png)

-The buttons now look right, but the canvas is too tall for the screen (remember, its pixel height is set as an attribute on the canvas).
+The buttons now look right, but the canvas is too tall for the screen (remember, its pixel height is set as an attribute on the canvas, not in CSS).
 This currently means you can move the spaceship off the bottom of the screen.
 The canvas needs to be resized to fit in the space to the right of the controls, while maintaining its aspect ratio.

 To do this, I applied the technique from the previous section, where I scaled the whole game to fit the screen.
-But in this case, I can scale just the canvas to fit into the area to the right of the controls.
+But in this case, just the canvas is scaled to fit into the area to the right of the controls.
 In addition, the canvas scaling should be done using its width and height attributes, rather than scaling it in CSS.
 (This is a bit confusing, as the height and width attributes of a canvas are different from the CSS height and width of its `<canvas>` element.)

 First, I added a new parent element for the canvas (the `<div>` with ID `play-area-container` below):